jonathandieu/keda-docs/content/docs/2.15/scalers/prometheus.md

 ### Trigger Specification

-This specification describes the `prometheus` trigger that scales based on a Prometheus.
+This specification describes the `prometheus` trigger that scales based on a Prometheus query.

 ```yaml
 triggers: